-Counseling Services specified for individuals who are Deaf, hard of hearing or Deaf-Blind
+Counseling Services for Deaf, Hard of Hearing, or Deaf-Blind Individuals

 Project Coordinator AODA Services for Deaf, Deaf-Blind & Hard of Hearing